3 August 2026

 • Big builds and heavy entity counts can cause connection timeouts when someone walks into the area, because the server tries to sync everything at once.

 • On modded servers, a misbehaving mod is often the cause.
-Disable mods one at a time to isolate it.
+Open a ticket and we'll help bisect which one.

 • A flaky client connection looks identical to a server problem from the player's side.
 Get them to check their own connection before assuming the server is at fault.